mgibbs189/custom-field-suite/readme.txt

 = Custom Field Suite (CFS) is a lightweight custom fields plugin =

 * Visually create and manage custom fields
-* Over a dozen field types: text, date, relationship, file upload, user, loop, google maps, etc.
+* Over a dozen field types: text, date, wysiwyg, relationship, file upload, user, loop, google maps, etc.
 * Each field group has a "Placement Rules" area, where you define which edit screens to appear on
 * Loop fields are repeatable containers for other fields.
 For example, place a `File Upload` field into a loop to create a gallery!
 * Create your own field types using the `cfs_field_types` hook